A guide to writing a Board Cover Letter

 Ensure your board cover letter is readable.

 Keep the document to one page, using standard margins and 11pt font.
-Stick to a simple fond such as ‘Helvetica’, which has been proven to be the easiest to read.
-Using fancy fonts is not a way to get your application noticed.
+Stick to a simple font such as ‘Helvetica’, which has been proven to be one of the easiest to read.
+Using fancy fonts is not the way to get your application noticed.

 TIP 3

-It sounds simple, but for a board cover letter to be effective, it must be easily understood and engaging for the reader.
-Following my paragraph structure below will ensure this.
+It sounds basic, but for a board cover letter to be effective, it must be easy to understand while engaging the reader.
+Following the paragraph structure below will help ensure clarity and engagement.

 TIP 4